-Experience the many facets of the Treasures of South America.
+Experience the Treasures of South America, a journey through some of the continents stunning landscapes and rich culture.
 Visit the Ancient sites of the Andean region, the glorious Galapagos Islands and the Amazon jungle, the mysterious Easter Island, before relaxing on the beaches of Tahiti in one ultimate journey.

 All itineraries can be tailor made to fit into daily guaranteed departures.

 Transfer to the airport, fly to Baltra.
 On arrival board the M/Y Coral I & II for your four-day cruise.
 With a capacity for 36 and 20 guests respectively, these gorgeous comfortable twin yachts offer a perfect combination of classic beauty and exquisite style.
 To ensure all passenger have the same experience, the sister yachts sail together.

 Departure from Quito or Guayaquil to Baltra (2 ½ hours flight).
 Passengers are picked up at the airport by our naturalist guides and taken on a ten minute bus drive to the pier to board the M/V Galapagos Legend.

 PM – Highlands – Pit Craters (Santa Cruz)